-The frantic pace of hiring cooled a bit while the Fed takes a break.
-Here are the five things we learned from U.S. economic data released during the week ending August 3.
+The Fed lowered its interest rate target even as the labor market continued to create jobs.
+Here are the five things we learned from U.S. economic data released during the week ending August 2.

 Other U.S. economic data released over the past week:

 – Jobless Claims (week ending July 27, 2019, First-Time Claims, seasonally adjusted): 215,000 (+8,000 vs. previous week; -5,000 vs. the same week a year earlier).
 4-week moving average: 211,500 (-1.7% vs. the same week a year earlier).